Raudius/files_scripts/docs/Functions.md

  - `token`: the token of the share (used for link shares in the URL `/index.php/s/<share-token>`)

 #### Share types
-Nextcloud shares can have different types which offer different functionality, here is a list of constants provided in the API:
+Nextcloud shares can have different types which offer different functionality.
+Here is a list of constants provided in the API:
  - `SHARE_TYPE_USER`: file shared with a Nextcloud user
  - `SHARE_TYPE_GROUP`: file shared with a Nextcloud group
  - `SHARE_TYPE_LINK`: file shared via a public link